samjaninf/OFN-User-Guide---Master/basic-features/register-and-create-your-profile.md

 ### Create your first "enterprise" account

-* Once logged in, click on the top grey banner "Interested in selling through the Open Food Network? **Register here**."
+* Once logged in, click on the top grey banner "Interested in selling through the Harvest To Order? **Register here**."

 ![](../.gitbook/assets/registerenterprise.jpg)